ishangarg01/SnakeGame/README.md

 To run the Game
 - Install all the files
 - Run the Following Commands
-  -npm install live-server -g
+  - npm install live-server -g
-  -live-server
+  - live-server